The essential tools for a matcha tea set you can’t live without.

 Matcha Scoops are known as Chaskaku and are used to deliver matcha powder to the sifter or bowl - around 0.5g a heaped scoop - ahead of adding water and then whisking.

-Like our authentic Chasen matcha whisks, the range of Chasku’s we stock at Ocha & Co are all hand made in Japan by master craftspeople working with complete natural materials and processes.
+Like our authentic Chasen matcha whisks, the range of Chasku’s we stock at Ocha & Co is all handmade in Japan by master craftspeople working with completelynatural materials and processes.

-Ridged White Bamboo Chashaku have specially searched out bamboo that has naturally occurring ridges or ribs and carved the Chashaku in harmony with them, giving each chase its own, if you like, personality.
+Ridged have especially searched out bamboo that has naturally occurring ridges or ribs and carved the Chashaku in harmony with them, giving each chase its own, if you like, personality.
+White Bamboo Chashaku

 Matcha Green Tea Whisk holders are known as Kuse-naoshi.

-Technically speaking, these lovely, ceramic (sometimes bamboo) tulip shaped pots are designed to maintain a Chasen whisk’s shape and prongs after each use - and thus prolong its life.
-But they’re very useful for air drying and then storing your whisk safely, too.
+Technically speaking, these lovely, ceramic (sometimes bamboo) tulip-shaped pots are designed to maintain a Chasen whisk’s shape and prongs after each use - and thus prolong its life.
+But they’re very useful for air drying and then storing your

 After you’ve carefully washed your chasen (see our How To Guide in our blog, here) simply slot it into the top at the top of the Kuse-naoshi.